utkuufuk/entrello/README.md

 ## Features
 - Synchronizes all your tasks from various sources in one Trello board.
-- Lets you build automations that can be triggered by user actions via Trello UI.
+- Lets you build automations that can be triggered when a card is archived.
 - Can be used either as a **server** or a **runner** (e.g. a cronjob).

 #### Synchronization